Swiss authorities want to reduce dependency on Microsoft

 Germany as a model?

 However, former army chief Thomas Süssli called for alternative solutions to be examined more quickly.
 A feasibility study now shows that replacement with open-source software is possible.
-Germany serves as a reference point: there, work is underway on an independent open-source solution in which Switzerland is also interested.
+Germany serves as a reference: there, work is underway on an independent open-source solution in which Bern is also interested.

 The German state of Schleswig-Holstein has already switched over its administration.
 Open-source software can be used freely, while it can also be further developed independently of corporations.

-Swiss authorities have spent a tidy amount on Microsoft software in recent years: an investigation by SRFExternal link last year showed that the federal government and cantons spent more than CHF1.1 billion ($1.4 billion) on licences with the tech giant over the past ten years.
+Swiss authorities have spent a tidy amount on Microsoft software in recent years: an investigation by SRFExternal link last year showed that the federal government and cantons spent over CHF1.1 billion ($1.4 billion) on licences with the tech giant over the past ten years.

 The Trump administration and its approach to the rule of law are increasing concerns among users of US technology.
-This is because US law – according to the 2018 Cloud Act – allows the government to access all data stored by US tech corporations.
+This is because US law – thanks to the 2018 Cloud Act – allows the government to access all data stored by US tech corporations.

 This means that if data is stored on servers or clouds of US firms such as Microsoft, Apple or Adobe – no matter where in the world – US authorities may request this data from the US corporations.
 This could even be the case if the servers are in Switzerland.
-Users usually know neither which authority is accessing the data nor what is being done with it.
+Users generally have no idea which authority is accessing the data nor what is being done with it.

 Adapted from German by AI/dos